ProvableHQ/welcome/documentation/leo/04_operators.md

 #### Description

-Computes a BHP hash on inputs of 256-bit chunks in `first`, storing the hash in `destination`.
+Computes a Bowe-Hopwood-Pedersen hash on inputs of 256-bit chunks in `first`, storing the hash in `destination`.
 The produced hash will always be a `Field` value.

 The instruction will halt if the given input is smaller than 129 bits.